overflowlife/discordctl/README.md

 # discordctl
-manipulate discord server with easy-command
+This is discord bot enables you manipulate discord server with easy-command

 Did you encounter vc regional trouble in discord? then...